scripting/feedlandInstall/docs/tips.md

 Random advice for getting started with your own FeedLand installation.

+### How to update when a new version of FeedLand comes out

+Change into the directory containing feedland.js.

+`npm update`

+Quit and restart the server.

 ### Manually setting up a user

 You can create a new user by entering a MySQL command at the command line.